EOSIO-analysis/EOSIO_open_source_data/README.md

 - invoke contract num means the number of contracts the account invoked.
 - invocation num means the number of invocations.
 - invocation std means the standard deviation of invocation time array.
-- activate time means the time one account being active (i.e. invoke contract of transfer money)
+- activate time means the time one account being active (i.e. invoke contract of transfer money).
+It is represented by activate date / total time
 - siblings in same day means the number of siblings of one account created in one day. (sibling: accounts created by same parent)